OpenRouter + Datadog Observability Setup Guide

 Head over to OpenRouter Settings > Broadcast.

+You should see a list of supported integrations.
 Toggle Enable Broadcast to ON.

 3. Connect the Pipes